Performance and Benchmarking¶

 torch.tensor(x_numpy, device=...)inside a loop. - Redundant

-torch.no_grad(): interpolation targets, momentum init, and random projection generation don't need grad tracking. - Tiny batches on GPU: under-utilises SMs; prefer one big step over many small ones.
+torch.no_grad(): interpolation targets, momentum init, and random projections need no grad tracking. - Tiny batches on GPU: prefer one big step over many small ones.